-An applicant for admission must submit, not later than the date(s) specified, the application documents required, along with an examination fee, both as provided for in Table 3 appended hereto.
+An applicant for admission must submit, not later than the date(s) specified, the application documents required, along with an examination fee, both as provided for separately.

 Article 27 (Admission Examination)

 - 1. To be admitted, an applicant shall take an admission examination, and the required admission documents that he/she has submitted will be reviewed. - 2.
 The president shall approve the admission of an applicant who has passed the admission examination and has satisfactorily completed the required application procedures.